-Finally my documents came through, I was summoned to the camp commanders office.
+On 5 September 1941 my release documents came through, I was summoned to the camp commanders office.
 The "Certificate Of Release" lay on the table in front of him.
 I had waited for what seemed like forever for this moment and yet I felt nothing, the Soviets had stripped me of ability to feel emotion.

 I went around the camp saying goodbye to all my friends, even the ones who were not Poles who regarded me as a Russian because we were going to fight for Russia by defeating the Germans.